 Making your home smarter doesn’t have to be expensive.
-If you’ve got just one device in your home that works with a smartphone, you’ve got the beginnings of a smart home.
-All you need to do is add more products as and when you can afford them.
+If you’ve got just one device in your home that works with your phone, you’ve got the beginnings of a smart home.
+All you need to do is add to your collection, as and when you can afford to.

 If you’re still undecided, or just need a little inspiration, let us show you how easy it is to get started…

 If you’re serious about creating a smart home, try the Google Home Mini.

 Not only can this voice-activated assistant control your other smart home devices, it can give you the latest news, weather and travel updates, and answer pretty much any question you can think of through its inbuilt speaker.
 “OK, Google, do I need an umbrella today?” is always a useful one to ask before you head out to work.